endlessm/hack-web/HACKING.md

     yarn test

+### Settings for Development Mode

+You can pass environment variables to `yarn start` to try different things.

+Testing login:

+    TEST_AUTH=true yarn start

-## Tip: working with multiple branches
+### Tip: working with multiple branches

 If you switch branches often, you will find that the `node_modules/` directory gets inconsistent, and you have to run `yarn install` over